‘The Flash’ Season 3 Episode 19 Promo Shows Future Barry Allen And Killer Frost

 — Netflix Life (@NetflixLifee) March 29, 2017

-In this future Iris has already died and future Barry looks like a shadow of his old self and more depressed and disheveled.
-Cisco also looks untidy and it pains the picture of a bleak future if Barry doesn’t find a way to change it.
+In the future, Iris has already died and future Barry looks like a shadow of his old self, more depressed and disheveled.
+Cisco also looks untidy and it paints the picture of a bleak future if Barry doesn’t find a way to change it.
 Wally West is also spotted in a wheelchair, which may suggest that he still suffered a fate worse than death in the future as his life revolves around being a speedster at this point.

-Killer Frost is also in the episode 19 promo when she tells Barry he is going to be surprised when he finds out Savitar’s identity.
-Fan theories still maintain that Savitar is Future Barry; however, the cast maintain that it is going to shock fans.
+Killer Frost is also in the Episode 19 promo when she tells Barry he is going to be surprised when he finds out Savitar’s identity.
+Fan theories still maintain that Savitar is Future Barry; however, the cast maintains that it is going to shock fans.

 The Flash Season 3 Gets New 52 Suit Explained / Future Flash Possible Theory (The Flash 3×19 promo). https://t.co/Rm78TMFWP6 pic.twitter.com/3HcdJN7EUc